The Science Called Listology

 The second is the University of Cambridge.
 Last year, they published the book “Synopses and Lists” [13].

-It is also amusing that the first to systematically study lists from a scientific perspective were medievalists and not linguists.
+It is also amusing that the first developed ways to study lists from a scientific perspective came from medievalists and not linguists.
 This leaves its mark on what kind of books are obtained on the subject.
 It was also interesting to trace the path of developing interest in the new science in Europe.
 Thus, unnoticed, the study of an invisible but massive phenomenon is growing.

 * Medieval studies is the academic interdisciplinary study of the Middle Ages.
 A historian who studies medieval studies is called a medievalist.
 [14].